liferay/liferay-docs/develop/tutorials/articles/platform-frameworks/customizing-jsps-by-extending-the-original.markdown

     ![Figure 1: Liferay IDE's Hook Configuration menu allows you to create a custom JSP.](../../images/custom-jsp-hook-config.png)

 3. Add to the listing of custom JSPs by clicking the plus icon and specifying the JSP you'd like to extend.
-Hint, the browse icon on the right-hand side within the custom JSP text field simplifies finding the JSP you want to customize.
+Hint: the browse icon on the right-hand side within the custom JSP text field simplifies finding the JSP you want to customize.